UncreativeXenon/HP-15-fc0000-Hackintosh/README.md

 I'm also in the [AMD OS X Discord Server](https://discord.com/invite/EfCYAJW).

 ### Credits for helping me
-* [rh45-one](https://github.com/rh45-one) and his [Hakintosh repo](https://github.com/rh45-one/ThinkPad-E14-Hackintosh), this wouldn't have been possible without him.
+* [rh45-one](https://github.com/rh45-one) and his [Hackintosh repo](https://github.com/rh45-one/ThinkPad-E14-Hackintosh), this wouldn't have been possible without him.